-- (a) Operation outside the limits detailed in Appendix 1 Physical Data, Limits of Operation and Safety Requirements. - (b) Use of any anti-freeze, trace chemical or other additive in the primary refrigerant system. - (c) Use of lubricating oils other than those specified by J & E Hall International; refer to Appendix 3 Approved Oils.
+- (a) Operation outside the limits detailed in Appendix 1 Compressor Data. - (b) Use of any anti-freeze, trace chemical or other additive in the primary refrigerant system. - (c) Use of lubricating oils other than those specified by J & E Hall International; refer to publication 2-59 Lubricating Oils.